Small gauge transformations and universal geometry in heterotic theories: Gauge fixing

 Consider a deformation of the Hermitian Yang--Mills equation

-where $F = \dd A + A^2$ and $A = \A - \A^\dag$.
+where $F = {\rm d} A + A^2$ and $A = {\mathcal A} - {\mathcal A}^\dag$.
 A variation of this equation on a fixed manifold $X$ results in

-This provides no constraints on $\d A$, but notice it does depend on both $\d \A$ and $\d \A^\dag$ and so is a real equation.
-Suppose we can take a holomorphic variation of this equation in which $\d \A^\dag = 0$.
+This provides no constraints on $\delta A$, but notice it does depend on both $\delta {\mathcal A}$ and $\delta {\mathcal A}^\dag$ and so is a~real equation.
+Suppose we can take a holomorphic variation of this equation in which $\delta {\mathcal A}^\dag = 0$.
 Then we end up with a constraint

 It naively looks as though the HYM equation fixed us to harmonic gauge.
 However, this conclusion is incorrect.
 The gauge fixing occurred earlier on, in the assumption that we could take a holomorphic variation.
-Indeed, under a small gauge transformation $\d \A^\dag \sim \d \A^\dag + \del_{\A^\dag} \phi^\dag$, and so it is only true that $\d \A^\dag = 0$ in a particular gauge.
+Indeed, under a small gauge transformation $\delta {\mathcal A}^\dag \sim \delta {\mathcal A}^\dag + \partial_{{\mathcal A}^\dag} \phi^\dag$, and so it is only true that $\delta {\mathcal A}^\dag = 0$ in a particular gauge.
 We call this holomorphic gauge.
-So the correct statement is that in holomorphic gauge the Hermitian Yang--Mills equation further constrains $\d \A$ to be in harmonic gauge.
-The aim of this section is to systematically study the heterotic equations of motion and gauge fixing, and then describe how these uniquely fix the physical degrees of freedom.
+So the correct statement is that in holomorphic gauge the Hermitian Yang--Mills equation further constrains~$\delta {\mathcal A}$ to be in harmonic gauge.
+The aim of this section is to systematically study gauge fixing, and then describe how these uniquely fix the physical degrees of freedom.

-As a toy example to warm--up consider a $d=4$ supersymmetric $U(1)$ gauge theory with $N+1$ chiral multiplets whose bosons are denoted $\phi^i$ can carry charge $+1$ under the gauge symmetry.
-The scalar potential is $V = \frac{1}{2} D^2$ where the D-term is $D{\=} \phi^i\phib_i -r$ with $r$ the Fayet--Iliopoulos (FI) parameter.
+As a toy example to warm-up consider a $d=4$ supersymmetric $U(1)$ gauge theory with $N+1$ chiral multiplets whose bosons are denoted $\phi^i$ can carry charge $+1$ under the gauge symmetry.
+The scalar potential is $V = \frac{1}{2} D^2$ where the D-term is $D = \phi^i{\overline{\phi}}_i -r$ with $r$ the Fayet--Iliopoulos~(FI) parameter.
 We have set the coupling constant to unity.
-The fields $\phi^i$ can be interpreted as complex coordinates on $\IC^{N+1}$ with the flat hermitian metric used in lowering the index $\phib_i$.
-The space of classical vacua, therefore, corresponds to the single D--term vanishing modulo gauge transformations and is
+The fields $\phi^i$ can be interpreted as complex coordinates on ${\mathbb C}^{N+1}$ with the flat Hermitian metric used in lowering the index ${\overline{\phi}}_i$.
+The space of classical vacua, therefore, corresponds to the single D-term vanishing modulo gauge transformations and is